The Glossary

 Not a correct term, see current.

-Amp (A) for short.
-The Amp is the unit of current flow.
+The Ampere, or Amp (A) for short, is the unit of current flow.
 We measure current by the Amp.
 1 ampere is 1 coulomb (C) of electrons moving past a point in a circuit every second.
 If two coulombs of electrons move past a point in a circuit every second, the current in the circuit would be 2 amperes or 2A.

 Capacitor